brucemack/kc1fsz-rc1/README.md

 ICOM IC-2000H VHF Mobile
 ------------------------

+This radio was used extensively for bring-up testing of the controller.

 The microphone RJ45 jack provides all connectivity.
 From left to right:
 * Pin 3 (Green/White) - Rig AF Output, prior to Af amplifier.
 Volume control doesn't affect this.